crodier/software-blog/_posts/2025-02-23-on-leadership.md

 As a principal engineer, much of your job is to disagree respectfully, and empathetically.

-Second, is to
-try to head off public disagreements
-, which is a form of empathy.
+Second, is to try to head off public disagreements, which is a form of empathy.

 Finally is to manage
 disagreements to resolutions; and when possible, provide